curif/AgeOfJoyQuartzDocumentation/content/Documents/Upgrade/Upgrade from 0.4 to 0.5.md

 This version 0.5 comes with many new features, this is a recommendation on what to do to best adapt the cabinets to the new version.

 - Follow the [[Cabinet building best practices]] and fulfill the [[CDL best practices checklist]] to improve your cabinet performance.
-- If your cabinet is not the usual standard size change your`description.yaml` according to the  [[Cabinet space sizes]].
+- If your cabinet is not identified with the usual standard size, change your `description.yaml` according to [[Cabinet Space Sizes]].
-- If you have hidden parts inside a model, go and delete them, they are no longer required to be there.
+- If you have hidden parts inside a model, go and delete them, they are no longer required to be there and consume resources.
 - Add `blockers` to block some parts of the cabinet and to free others, so the player can walk through them. [[Player Blockers]]
 - Activate and deactivate the [[CDL Debug mode]] to test if any issue appears on your cabinet so you can fix it.
+- Check your cabinets, some of them miscalculate the size and [[Age of Joy]] could create some glitches when position it, like floating cabinets for example.
+To solve the issue add a [[Player Blockers]].
 - Improvements you can add to your cabinet:
 	- Emissive parts: [[Emission file mask]]
 	- Change the player position for a better one on play: [[AGEBasic examples - player to look at a screen when insert coin]]
 	- Move cabinet parts in reaction to player actions (like to move a virtual graphic joystick in reaction to the real one).
 	- Add files to distribute when the cabinet is uploaded to the game, `mame-files` on [[CDL the Cabinet Description Language#MAME files distribution]].
 	- Core selection: [[Cores]]
-	-